Blendify/blender-manual/blender_docs/manual/render/eevee/render_settings/indirect_lighting.rst

 The visibility and collections used during the baking process are the ones in the current Active View Layer.

-To enable light bounces through large environments, the light baking process can be run multiple times while injecting previous bake result into the bake.
+To enable light bounces through large environments, the light baking process can be run multiple times while injecting the previous bake result into the bake.

 Light bounces only concerns diffuse lighting.